ELDs are just the beginning in a long line of radical changes that will further disrupt the entire industry as we know it.

 It seems that the question of potential large-scale job loss has been left hanging in the air without a definite answer.

-We’ll be covering what the impact these rapid changes may have on those working in the U.S. trucking industry next week in a follow-up article, so stay tuned!
+The impact these rapid changes may have on those working in the U.S. trucking industry has been covered in the article “Are We Looking At The Last Generation Of American Truck Drivers?”.